Here are some

 The Muto-Takazawa Study

-This report was cited in Lois Gibbs'
+This report was cited in Lois Gibbs' "Dying From Dioxin".

 Here below is the Abstract of the study, but the entire report is viewable at: